 - Green: Products made to the Indian standard are likely to meet or exceed the EU or US standard - Yellow: Products made to the Indian standard might not meet the European or US standard but are similar.
-Additional testing may be required if conformity to the EU or US standard is to be claimed - Red: Significantly different criteria-products made to the Indian standard are not likely to meet the EU or US standard and/or additional testing will be required - Blue: Differences in criteria and/or test methods mean it is not possible to make a direct comparison
+Additional testing may be required if conformity to the EU or US standard is to be claimed Ded.
+Circuit contact with a standard might not meet the Indian standard or not likely to meet the EU. - Red: Significantly different criteria-products made to the Indian standard are not likely to meet the EU or US standard and/or additional testing will be required - Blue: Differences in criteria and/or test methods mean it is not possible to make a direct comparison